Russian conquest of Chechnya and Dagestan

-The Russian conquest of Chechnya and Dagestan, also called the Murid War, was the eastern theatre of the Caucasian War of 1817–1864.
-In the Murid War, the Russian Empire conquered the independent peoples of the Eastern Caucasus.
+The Russian conquest of Chechnya and Dagestan, whose later phase from 1829 to 1859 is also known as the Murid War, was the eastern theatre of the Caucasian War of 1817–1864.
+During this campaign, the Russian Empire conquered the independent peoples of the Eastern Caucasus.

 When Russia annexed Georgia in 1801, it needed to control the Georgian Military Road in the central Caucasus – the only practical north–south route across the mountains.
 Russian control of the road meant the division of the fighting in the Caucasian War into two theatres.
 West of the road, in the Russo-Circassian War, the tribes did not unite and the war became very complex.
 In the east the tribes joined in the Caucasian Imamate, a military-theocratic state which held out for thirty years.
 This state, established by Ghazi Muhammad in 1829–1832, came under the rule of Imam Shamil from 1834 until his surrender in 1859.

 Background

 Geography

 The region of fighting formed a rough triangle or rectangle about 150 by 200 km.: